Luna Sea: Musical style and influences

 Luna Sea's musical catalog encompasses songs in a diverse range of musical styles, including punk and post-punk (e.g. "Precious...", "Déjàvu", "Jesus"), gothic rock (e.g. "Moon", "Lastly"), hard rock (e.g. "Storm", "Hurt"), alternative rock (e.g. "True Blue", "Gravity"), progressive rock (e.g. "Genesis of Mind ~Yume no Kanata e~", "1999") and ballads (e.g. "Breathe", "Love Song").
-Some of the band's songs also feature the violin, played by Sugizo (e.g. "Providence", "Mother").
-They also wrote longer tracks, such as the nine and ten-minute long ballads "Forever & Ever" and "Virgin Mary", and the twenty-three-minute "The One -Crash to Create-".
-The majority of the band's lyrics are in Japanese, but usually all songs include some English words or lines.
+Some of the band's songs feature the violin, played by Sugizo (e.g. "Providence", "Mother").
+They have also written longer tracks, such as the nine- and ten-minute long ballads "Forever & Ever" and "Virgin Mary", and the twenty-three-minute "The One -Crash to Create-".
+When writing material, all the band members live together temporarily before they enter the studio to record.
+When one member brings in the initial idea for a song, all five develop it through jam sessions.
+The majority of the band's lyrics are in Japanese, but all songs usually include some English words or lines.
 While all lyrics and songwriting has been credited to Luna Sea as a whole since 1993, over the years the member who originally composed specific songs have been revealed by the band or otherwise learned.
 It is often believed that the lyrics are almost exclusively written by Ryuichi, whose music contributions are limited to "Until the Day I Die", "Lost World" and "Anagram".
 However, Inoran stated that this is not the case, as each member writes lyrics.
 For example, he said he writes the lyrics to his own songs.
-The majority of songs are originally composed by Inoran, J or Sugizo, with Shinya's only compositions being "Inside You", "Echo", and "Millennium", the last written with Sugizo.
+The majority of songs are originally composed by J, Inoran or Sugizo, with Shinya's only compositions being "Inside You", "Echo", and "Millennium", the last written with Sugizo.
 When asked if there was a message in their songs, Sugizo stated that there is no reason for Luna Sea to give a political message, only to create music that will stimulate the imagination and act as "a catalyst for realistic feedback."
-He also stated that his own guitar sound developed from trying to get the "psychedelic feel" of shoegaze bands in songs such as "Wish", "Rosier" and "Storm".
-In Luna Sea, he personally attempts to "express all that psychedelica, house and drug culture in a rock, guitar-band format."
-When writing material, all the band members live together temporarily before they enter the studio to record.
-Up until 2019's Cross, they produced all of their music themselves, never working with a record producer.
+He personally attempts to "express all that psychedelica, house and drug culture in a rock, guitar-band format."
+Up until 2019's Cross, Luna Sea produced all of their music themselves, never working with a record producer.
+The majority of the artwork for their albums, singles and home videos, was designed by Ken Sakaguchi.